MATURITY MODEL

 Specialisterne developed this model in partnership with Dr. Rob Austin of the Ivey School of Business at the University of Western Ontario in Canada.

-Inclusive Talent Management Maturity Model
+Inclusive Hiring - Maturity Model

 The Inclusive Talent Management Maturity model is a framework for evaluating an organisation’s current state, future diversity goals, as well as establishing a path to achieving them.